MauroDataMapper/docs/docs/about/research.md

-The core of **Mauro Data Mapper** is based on sound theoretical principles, some of which have been developed by the Oxford team over the course of the last decade.
+The core of **Mauro Data Mapper** is based on sound theoretical principles developed by the Oxford team over the course of the last decade.

 Formal, rigorous definitions of **semantic interoperability**, have been peer-reviewed and presented at academic conferences and in journals.
 Some of these articles are listed below: